deployKF/website/content/guides/troubleshooting.md

 ---
 icon: material/bug
+description: >-
+  Learn about troubleshooting steps for common issues with deployKF.
 ---

 # Troubleshooting

-The following sections contain __troubleshooting steps__ for common issues with deployKF.
+Learn about __troubleshooting steps__ for common issues with deployKF.

 ---